Aliciawyse/testApp/README.md

 ### 4. Future additions

-- Improve the way results display
+- refactor to make more modular and avoid polluting global space.
+- separate event handlers from the action it performs so that I can make the logic testable
-- Add tests
+- add tests
-- Improve code in `global.js` to avoid repeating code
+- avoid repeating code in `global.js`
-- Use javaScript ES6
+- use javaScript ES6